 Introduction to Internet of Things (IoT)

-Information security, often referred to as InfoSec, is a set of strategies to protect sensitive business information from unauthorised use, modification, disruption, destruction, recording or inspection.
+Information security, often referred to as InfoSec, is a set of strategies to protect sensitive business information from unauthorized use, modification, disruption, destruction, recording or inspection.
 InfoSec does not only protect information in transit but also at rest in storage.

 InfoSec programs are built around the core objectives of the CIA triad and its primary focus is on sustaining the balance between Confidentiality, Integrity and Availability of business data.
 This triad ensures that sensitive information is only disclosed to authorized parties (confidentiality), prevent unauthorized modification of data (integrity) and guarantee the data can be accessed by authorized parties when requested (availability).

 Is there any difference between cyber security and information security?

 Yes!
 They are both different.
 Although they are used interchangeably and they both deal with security and protection of information from breaches (information being stolen) and threats but cyber security deals with protecting data in cyber space whereas information security protects data in general.

 As it is well known:

 “Physical data is often easier to protect in locked filing cabinets, but electronic data requires greater protection”

 The field is of growing importance due to increasing dependency on computer systems, the Internet and wireless networks such as Bluetooth and Wi-Fi, and due to the growth of “smart” devices, including smartphones, televisions and the various other small devices that constitute the Internet of Things.